Jonathan India Player Props: Reds vs. Cardinals

 Jonathan India At The Plate

-- Among qualifying hitters in MLB action, he ranks 33rd in batting average, 23rd in on-base percentage, and 81st in slugging.
+- Among the qualifying hitters in MLB action, he ranks 37th in batting average, 24th in on-base percentage, and 87th in slugging.

+- India has picked up a hit in 72.9% of his 48 games this season, with multiple hits in 27.1% of them.

-- In 29.8% of his games this season, India has notched at least one RBI.
-In three of those games (6.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- In 14 games this year (29.2%), India has picked up an RBI, and in three of those games (6.3%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.